authelia/authelia/docs/configuration/miscellaneous.md

 ## TLS

 Authelia's port typically listens for plain unencrypted connections.
 This is by design as most environments allow to security on lower areas of the OSI model.
-However it required, if you specify both of the tls options the port will listen for TLS connections.
+However if required, when you specify both of the tls options the port will listen for TLS connections.

 ```yaml